-It is based on guidance published by the
+It is based on guidance published by the Information Commissioner's Office (ICO)

 4. The data controller

 Inspired Schools Online processes personal data relating to parents, pupils, staff, visitors, and others, and therefore is a data controller.

 Inspired Schools Online is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.